Loop Independent School District

 Loop Independent School District is a public school district based in the community of Loop, Texas (USA).

 Located in Gaines County, a small portion of the district extends into Terry County.

 Loop ISD has one school that serves students in grades pre-kindergarten through twelve.

 Academic achievement

 In 2010, the school district was rated "exemplary" by the Texas Education Agency.

 Special programs

 Athletics

 Loop High School plays six-man football.

 Band

 Loop High School is the smallest school in Texas that has a band program.

+Vaccination Rates

+Notably, the measles vaccination rate for students in the Loop Independent School District fell from about 82% to about 47% since 2019.